sceckert/IntroDHSpring2021/_week3/homework-2.md

 1. Together with your **partner**, finish the [in-class exercises from Thursday, Feb.
 11](https://github.com/sceckert/IntroDHSpring2021/blob/main/_week2/in-class-exercises.md).
 2. Type up the commands you write to each of the questions.
+3. Please remember to record your name and your partner's name on your homework submission!

 Remember, these exercises draw on the commands you learned: